🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Rug + Runner: Use a low-pile indoor-outdoor rug under a soft wool runner for contrast and practicality.

-• Throw + Basket: Add a knit throw in a woven basket by the bench—cozy and useful for shaking off the chill.
+• Throw + Basket: Add a knit throw in a woven basket by the bench, cozy and useful for shaking off the chill.

 • Mix finishes: Pair matte black hooks, a wood bench, and a brass tray to keep things interesting.

-2. Elevate Your Doormat Game
+2. Upgrade Your Doormat Game

 Photorealistic closeup at ground level of a front door threshold: outside, a wide natural coir doormat sized wider than the door for framing, lightly dusted with slush; inside, a patterned indoor mat catching moisture, both aligned; optional witty winter greeting text “Baby, It’s Cold Outside” or a simple monogram on the exterior mat; cool winter daylight with overcast softness, tight focus on fibers and water droplets, shallow depth of field from a low, angled perspective

-Your doormat does more than say hello—it fights mud, slush, and salt.
+Your doormat does more than say hello: it fights mud, slush, and salt.
 Choose one that looks good and actually works, because wet footprints are nobody’s winter vibe.

 • Double up: A coir mat outside to scrape boots; a patterned indoor mat to catch the rest.